How Much Does a Business Website Cost in the UK?

 We should be upfront: we sell websites and managed services, so we have a bias.
 We'll be honest about it throughout.

 Our build fees typically range from £5,000 to £25,000, depending on the complexity of the site and what it needs to do.
 A straightforward Signal Method website for a local service business sits at the lower end.
 A site with premium design, conversion strategy, professional copywriting, CRM and lead follow-up systems, lead generation, and AI integration sits at the higher end.
+Most of our builds land in the £5,000–£15,000 bracket, with monthly fees between £149 and £300.

-Our managed service starts at £79 per month for the base package (hosting, security, maintenance, support, one included update per month).
+Our managed service starts at £149 per month for the base package (hosting, security, maintenance, support, one included update per month).
 It goes up from there based on what you need your website to achieve — not based on arbitrary tier labels, but on real outcomes:

 - Want leads captured and followed up automatically?
 That adds to the monthly.